react-page/react-page/docs/plugins/content.md

 ## Video

-The image plugin allows you to add images to your content by entering their URL.
-The image plugin does not support uploads.
+The video plugin allows you to add videos to your content by entering their URL.
+The video plugin does not support uploads.

 <p>